egeloen/ivory-google-map/doc/service/direction/direction_transit_details.md

 ## Departure time

 It contain the departure times for this leg of the journey.
+It is represented by a `Time`.

 ``` php
 $departureTime = $transitDetails->getDepartureTime();
 ```

+If you want to learn more about the time, you can read its [documentation](/doc/service/base.md#time).

 ## Arrival time

 It contain the arrival times for this leg of the journey.
+It is represented by a `Time`.

 ``` php
 $arrrivalTime = $transitDetails->getArrivalTime();
 ```

+If you want to learn more about the time, you can read its [documentation](/doc/service/base.md#time).

 ## Head sign